dotnet/fsharp/README.md

 You will need to adjust the targets reference on your project file to use the targets file from the installed ``FSharp.Compiler.Tools`` package.
 See https://github.com/fsharp/fsharp/issues/676 for how to modify your project file.

+### Code of COnduct

+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+This code of conduct has been [adopted by many other projects](http://contributor-covenant.org/adopters/).
+For more information see the [Code of conduct](https://github.com/Microsoft/visualfsharp/wiki/Code-of-Conduct).

 ### Get In Touch